 Coactive policing is a philosophy, not a program.
 Crime is a community problem that demands a community solution.
 The power for effective change rests within the agency’s relationship with the citizens it serves.
 In this session, officers learn how to tap into the power of community relationships and focus it on solving the underlying problems that manifest themselves in criminality.

 Character is the seed that produces the fruit of high achievement.
 Most police training programs focus on competencies (behavior, performance, achievement), yet most of our problems stem from a lack of character.
-Establishing character-based standards is the first step to building trust in the community, encouraging high standards, strengthening internal relationships, and improving both morale and performance.
+Establishing standards around character is the first step to building trust in the community, encouraging high standards, strengthening internal relationships, and improving both morale and performance.

 This dynamic is the cornerstone of the Police Dynamics program.
 Faithfully representing authorities and remaining under their protection is key to avoiding negative consequences, infusing trust into relationships, affecting positive change inside and outside the walls of the agency, generating voluntary compliance with the law, overcoming resistance without force, and avoiding ethical failures.